MSU Billings Catalog

 Applying for Tuition Waivers and Assistantships

 A unified application form for tuition waivers, graduate assistantships and teaching assistantships is available from the Office of Graduate Studies.
-Typically tuition waivers and assistantships are allocated on an academic year basis (for fall and spring semesters).
+Typically, tuition waivers and assistantships are allocated on an academic year basis (for fall and spring semesters).
 Only students accepted into a Graduate Degree program are eligible for Assistantships.

 In order to receive a tuition waiver or an assistantship with tuition waiver for a second semester, students must maintain a 3.00 cumulative grade point average and continue to be enrolled for at least the minimum nine credits.
 Moreover, the supervisor, unit chair and/or dean must be satisfied with the recipient’s performance.